Harold von Schmidt (1893-1982) Biography

 Harold Von Schmidt was a popular illustrator of western magazine stories, and was particularly known for his historical action scenes.

 Born in Alameda, California, the son of a clipper ship captain, Von Schmidt was orphaned at age five.
-He was raised by his grandfather, who had been a Forty-Niner, and an aunt who recognized his artistic talent.
+He was raised by his uncle, who had been a Forty-Niner, and an aunt who recognized his artistic talent.
 A physically vigorous teenager, Von Schmidt found summer work as a cowboy and lumber jack.
-Later in his twenties, he became a member of the US rugby team at the 1920 Olympics.
+Later in his twenties, he became a member of the US rugby team at the 1920 Olympics and won a gold medal in rugby.

 By age eighteen, Von Schmidt had enrolled at the California College of Arts and Crafts, and by age 20 he had published his first cover illustration in Sunset magazine.
 He studied at the San Francisco Art Institute from 1915 to 1918 during which time he also worked at the Foster and Kleiser commercial art company and did several paintings for the US Navy.